clvv/fasd/README.md

     -h, --help       show a brief help message
 ```

+# Tab Completion

+`f` supports tab completion.
+A tip for using completion: type an extra space
+after your query strings so that the completion won't overwrite your queries.

 # Tweaks

 Some shell variables that you can set before sourcing `f`.